 Ten tonnes of peat-free compost was shared between more than 300 residents earlier this month as we marked International Compost Awareness Week.

-We invited residents to collect free bags of compost – over 600 bags were given to keen gardeners from across the borough as well as to DENS volunteer gardeners – at Cupid Green Depot on Sunday 21 May.
+We invited residents to collect free bags of compost - more than 600 bags were given to keen gardeners from across the borough as well as to DENS volunteer gardeners - at Cupid Green Depot, Hemel Hempstead on Sunday 21 May.

 The compost, produced from recycled garden waste which was originally collected from homes across Dacorum, was kindly provided by Biogen.